ykrsama/atlas-screensaver/README.md

-A simple HTML showing real-time LHC status.
+A simple HTML showing the real-time LHC status.
 It can be used as a screen saver.

 ## Dependency